funkypenguin/torrin/README.md

 ## How it works

-1. User submits a magnet link
+1. User submits a magnet link or searches for content
-2. API checks cache.
-If cached, returns signed stream URLs instantly
+2. API checks cache and content providers.
+If available, returns stream URLs instantly
-3. If not cached, downloads the torrent behind a VPN
+3. If not available, downloads the torrent behind a VPN
 4. On completion, uploads to object storage
 5. User streams via signed HTTPS URL

 ## Features

 - Shared cache across all users
+- Instant streaming for popular content
 - Stremio integration
 - Plan-based limits (concurrent slots, max torrent size, priority queue)
 - Tiered content retention based on popularity